 - Mental Health (Compulsory Assessment and Treatment) Amendment Act 2016

 - Land Transport Amendment Act 2016

 Seven of the amendment Acts will commence on 31 January 2018 and the Transport Amendment Act will commence on 8 November 2018.

 Accident Compensation Act 2001 (MBIE1) – to the extent that health practitioners are willing and able to do so, health practitioners providing treatment to a client will be given the opportunity to participate in the preparation of the client’s individual rehabilitation plans.
 Suitably qualified health practitioners will also be able to prescribe aids and appliances.

-Burial and Cremation Act 1964 (Health) – Nurse practitioners will be able to issue death certificates for patients in their care.
+Burial and Cremation Act 1964 (Health) – Nurse practitioners will be able to issue certificates for the cause of death for patients in their care.

 Oranga Tamariki Act 1989 (MSD) (formerly the Children, Young Persons, and Their Families Act 1989) – Health practitioners will be able to carry out medical examinations ordered by the court when considering whether children or young people have been abused, if the court considers that these health practitioners are qualified for that purpose.
 In addition, a social worker will be able to ask for medical examinations to be completed by health practitioners qualified for that purpose.

 Holidays Act 2003 (MBIE) – Health practitioners will be able to certify proof of sickness or injury.

 Land Transport Act 1998 (Transport) – Health practitioners will be able to request blood tests from drivers and assess and report on their fitness to drive.
 It will be illegal for someone to refuse a blood test from a health practitioner.
 Other amendments enable health practitioners to take blood, handle evidential specimens and appear in court to give evidence.